absorensen/numbers_go_brrrr/m1_memory_hierarchies/s6_building_a_computational_graph.md

 Multiple nodes writing to the same buffer is not correct, unless they either write only to specific sections, such as if concatenation takes place and node A might exclusively write to indices 0-16, with node B exclusively writing to indices 17-32.
-Either that or we have to use synchronization through mechanisms like atomics (more about that in m2) to ensure that the calculations are correct.
+Either that or we have to use synchronization through mechanisms like atomics (more about that in the concurrency module) to ensure that the calculations are correct.
 This is essentially what the borrow checker enforces in Rust.
 You either hand off one part of memory to one writer and another part of memory to another writer (slice references) for exclusive access or you use the more expensive synchronization primitives to make the reads and writes to those elements sequential.

-Unfortunately, ```wgpu``` and ```WGSL``` don't have a borrow checker, and we have to do that analysis ourselves.
+Unfortunately, ```WGSL``` don't have a borrow checker, and we have to do that analysis ourselves.
 Sometimes it can make sense to actually do this contentious writing to a shared buffer anyway, as the synchronized version can be expensive enough that absolute correctness might not be worth the cost.
 But if you feel you need to introduce this